 To minimize I/O overhead, new data is captured in-memory.
 Writes operations are queued and flushed to disk afterwards.
 Query and plan information (Plan Store on diagram below) are flushed with minimal latency.
 The runtime statistics (Runtime Stats) are kept in memory for a period of time defined with the

-DATA_FLUSH_INTERVAL_SECONDSoption of the
+DATA_FLUSH_INTERVAL_SECONDS option of the

-SET QUERY_STOREstatement.
+SET QUERY_STORE statement.
 The SSMS Query Store dialog box allows you to enter Data Flush Interval (Minutes), which it converts to seconds.

 DATA_FLUSH_INTERVAL_SECONDS.
 The default value of 900 seconds (15 minutes) is an optimal balance between query capture performance and data availability.

-In case of memory pressure, runtime statistics can be flushed to disk earlier than defined with
+If the system is under memory pressure, runtime statistics can be flushed to disk earlier than defined with

 During the read of the Query Store data in-memory and on-disk data are unified transparently.
 If a session is terminated or the client application restarts or crashes, query statistics won't be recorded.